gaurabacharya/HTN-NBA-Stat-Visualizer/README.md

 # HTN-NBA-Stat-Visualizer
-Web scraped NBA statistic data from three seasons and automated finding the top 5 NBA players in each stat category.
+Web scraped NBA statistics from three seasons and automated finding the top 5 NBA players in each stat category.

 ## Key Steps
 * Web scraped NBA Stats data from https://www.basketball-reference.com/ using BeautifulSoup